jkereako/local-rest-api/README.md

 - - **`code`**: The OAuth2 server simply returns the token as text.
 This server displays the token in a text field for the user to copy, just like Dropbox.

+When you request a token from this OAuth2 service, all of the corresponding parameters must match what exists in the database (i.e. the class `Authorization`).
+If there is a mis-match or if required fields are missing, then the service will deny the request.

 [Sinatra]: http://www.sinatrarb.com/
 [Bundler]: http://bundler.io/
 [Dropbox]: https://www.dropbox.com/developers-v1/core/docs